| |

 in 40 sample villages in mainly tribal areas of Rajasthan

 and Jharkhand.
-It revealed that 99 per cent of the households
+It revealed that 99 per cent of the

-were facing chronic and endemic hunger.
-25 per cent
+households were facing chronic and endemic hunger.

-whole of the previous year.
+meals for the whole of the previous year.

 Only four respondents out of 1000 said they had eaten